catseye/ALPACA/doc/ALPACA.markdown

 #### Class Memberships ####

-Any number of classes may be named after the representation declarations, with the name of each class preceded by `is`.
+In a state definition, any number of classes may be named after the representation declaration, with the name of each class preceded by `is`.
 More information on this will be given in the "Classes" section below.

 #### Transition Rules ####